bastosmichael/wp-chef/README.md

 Configure your blog at [http://localhost:8000/wp-admin/install.php](http://localhost:8000/wp-admin/install.php).
 ```

-Seven: Vagrant up to deploy to AWS.
+Seven: Vagrant up to deploy to Remote Service.

 ```
+# For AWS Deployment, may take a few minutes
 cd wp-chef
 vagrant up --provider=aws

-#This takes a few minutes

 vagrant awsinfo -k host
 # Use vagrant awsinfo -m default -p to view all the instance data

+# For Rackspace Deployment, may take a few minutes
+cd wp-chef
+vagrant up --provider=rackspace

-Configure your blog at [http://YOUR_AWS_HOST/wp-admin/install.php](http://YOUR_AWS_HOST/wp-admin/install.php).
+Configure your blog at [http://YOUR_HOST/wp-admin/install.php](http://YOUR_HOST/wp-admin/install.php).
 ```